2-Verma modules and the Khovanov-Rozansky link homologies

 \subsection{Link invariants}

 In~\cite{QS1} Queffelec and Sartori proposed an algebraic method to construct the HOMFLY-PT and the Alexander polynomials of links in 3-space.
 They defined a generalization of the idempotented $q$-Schur algebra called the \emph{doubled Schur algebra}.
-In this section we will briefly recall the basics of the construction in~\cite{QS1} and explain how it fits with parabolic Verma modules.
+In this section we briefly recall the basics of the construction in~\cite{QS1}, and explain how it fits within the theory of parabolic Verma modules.